 Open Tuesdays to Sundays, 10 am to 5 pm

-In developing the Exclusion, the Presidio Trust collaborated with the Fred T. Korematsu Institute and the National Japanese American Historical Society (NJAHS), both located in the Presidio.
+EXCLUSION, the Presidio Trust collaborated with the Fred T. Korematsu Institute and the National Japanese American Historical Society.

 Dorothea Lange (Courtesy Library of Congress); Charity Vargas